touying-typ/touying/themes/university.typ

 /// ```
 ///
 /// - aspect-ratio (string): is the aspect ratio of the slides.
 Default is `16-9`.
 ///
+/// - align (alignment): is the alignment of the slides.
+Default is `top`.
+///
 /// - progress-bar (boolean): is whether to show the progress bar.
 Default is `true`.
 ///